MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 It should be just two commits: the initial commit that was made when you created the repo, and the commit that you made when you made a change back in Section 2.

-Each entry contains information on the user that made the commit, the message that was given for the commit, the time it was made, and some wierd mish-mash of letters and numbers on the right.
+Each entry contains information on the user that made the commit, the message that was given for the commit, the time it was made, and some weird mish-mash of letters and numbers on the right.
 That mish-mash is what's known as a commit id, a string that uniquely identifies this certain commit.
 It's actually a small prefix of an SHA hash and, if you click on the clipboard to the left, you can get the full hash that identifies this commit.
 For me, `0747e2` was actually `07047e2b04c85b9fe3609f7b91558732e3c663ed`.

 ### Reverting to a Better Time

 The commit where I added `important-change.txt` had an id of `07047e2`.
 Let's undo that mistake.
 Copy the shortened id of the commit that you want to move back to.
 In this case, it's the very first commit: `6a800ef`.

 **Terminal users**, call the command `git reset --hard <commit id>`.
 Afterwards, call `git push -f origin master`.
-THe `-f` tag tells `git push` to forcibly push it.
+The `-f` tag tells `git push` to forcibly push it.
 Git is smart: it realises that the current state of the repo is the same as one of a previous commit, and won't push to be efficient.

 **Desktop users**